ebas-submission-tool/ebas-submission-tool-docs/documentation.md

 ###Session timeout
 If you are working with a file, you must notice that the lifetime of a session is set to 30 minutes.
 Therfore all changes made in the web-editor will be lost after 30 minutes.
 As a result we advise that you save your file whenever a change has been made, so that you do not loose any changes.

+###Saving files
+In order to save the changes you have commited in the ebas-web-editor, you must recheck the file (press the recheck button), before you press the save button in order for your changes to be saved on your machine.

 --------  -----------------------
 **Post-processing inside NILU:**